What is Heroku?

 October 2020

-Heroku Streaming Data Connectors are generally available.
+Heroku Streaming Data Connectors are now available.

 Over 200 add-on services to help build, test, monitor, and manage your apps.